-Lenina says that "progress is lovely."
-Bernard responds that this is a phrase repeated 500 times a week between the ages of thirteen and seventeen.
+- Lenina says that "progress is lovely."
+Bernard responds that this is a phrase repeated five hundred times a week between the ages of thirteen and seventeen.
 All in all, a typical exchange between the two.

-Bernard tries to hurry everything up (so he can go shut the tap off), but the Warden holds him back while lecturing of the Reservation's horrors (people are still born!
+- Bernard tries to hurry everything up (so he can go shut the tap off), but the Warden holds him back while lecturing about the Reservation's horrors (people are born here!
 Eww).

-Basically, the world of the Reservation which the Warden describes is much like ours.
+- Basically, the world of the Reservation that the Warden describes is much like ours.

-Bernard and Lenina are dropped at the "rest-house" inside the Reservation and assures them the savages won't do them any harm (because they're used to getting GAS BOMBED if they do).
+- Bernard and Lenina are dropped at the "rest-house" inside the Reservation and assured that the savages won't do them any harm (because they're used to getting GAS BOMBED if they do).